eoleahy/RESTful-weather-app/README.md

-# Internet-Apps-1
+# Restful weather app
 A reactive client running in an Internet Browser using Vue.Js .

-A Server-side application which exposes at least one API primitive and consumes the services of a 3rd party Web API.
+NodeJs express server.

-An application that inputs the city that someone is planning to go to.
+Makes a call to the openweatherapi by passing in a location.

 Displays for the user some summary information including: